-he Cherokee Farm Campus sits on a bend in the Tennessee River a mile-and-a-half southwest of downtown Knoxville.
-The University of Tennessee acquired the property in 1916, and since 1935, Cherokee Farm has provided a setting for dairy farm research and education.
-Significantly, because of its favorable location along the river and its rolling topography, the Archaeological Research Laboratory (ARL) at the University of Tennessee has also documented rich archaeological deposits at Cherokee Farm, identifying the site as the location of major Native American settlements dating from over ten thousand years ago until 1600 AD.
+he UT Research Park at Cherokee Farm sits on a bend in the Tennessee River a mile-and-a-half southwest of downtown Knoxville.
+The University of Tennessee acquired the property in 1916, and beginning in 1935 it served as the location of the University's dairy farm research and education.
+Significantly, because of its favorable location along the river and its rolling topography, the University's Archaeological Research Laboratory (ARL) has documented rich archaeological deposits, identifying the site as the location of major Native American settlements dating as far back as 6,000 B.C..

-Today, Alcoa Highway, a state scenic highway that forms the east property boundary, links Cherokee Farm to the greater Knoxville region.
-With the University of Tennessee Medical Center located immediately across Alcoa Highway, Cherokee Farm assumes an important role as a gateway into the city from the south and the airport.
-Plans are already underway for improvements to Alcoa Highway, including a reconfigured interchange, and these improvements will figure prominently in the long-term development of Cherokee Farm.
+Today, Alcoa Highway, a state scenic highway that forms the eastern property boundary, links the UT Research Park to the greater Knoxville region.
+With the UT Medical Center located immediately across Alcoa Highway and McGee Tyson Airport ten miles to the South, the Research Park serves an important role as a gateway into the city from the South.
+Major improvements are underway along Alcoa Highway which will include a reconfigured interchange to serve the UT Medical Center and the Research Park.
+When completed, these improvements will significantly alter the ingress and egress to the UT Research Park.

-Underpinning the Cherokee Farm Campus Master Plan is a series of planning principles that reinforce the University's vision for the campus.
+Underpinning the UT Research Park Master Plan is a series of planning principles that reinforce the University's vision for the campus.
 The principles are: